 When the bottom unit moves, the elfinkaze goes along with it.

 The elfinkaze can also move off of the unit.
-If it will move, it moves like a hero, either before or after all other minions.
-Its movement is allowed by its Roost Roam ability, which says that you may choose how much of its movement to use and where it moves.
+If it will move, it moves like a hero due to its Roost Roam talent.
+This means that it moves either before or after all other minions, and you may choose how much of its movement to use and where it moves.
 Its movement stat is dictated by the Roost number it was most recently, or is currently, perched on.

 If an elfinkaze starts its turn not on a roost, perhaps because it moved away the previous turn or its perch was defeated, it has to either use its movement to return to a roost, or use its Glidebomb or Save talent.